 Inspect what you expect: Before hitting the send button, take a few minutes to carefully proofread your email.
 Reread your message to ensure that it makes sense and that you have conveyed the information concisely.
 Don’t forget to double-check attachments—especially to make sure you have attached the right files.

-By utilizing a few simple techniques, you’ll write emails that are effective and get the reader’s attention.
 Writing professional emails will not only get your information across, but you’ll write emails that get you noticed and get the results you want.

 At Laurus College, the Bachelor’s Degree in Business Systems Management prepares students to work in an established small business or corporation, or to launch one of their own.
 While technology continues to open doors and offer new ways to share information, email is still the preferred method of communicating in the workplace.

 Get the Skills for the Rewarding Career You Want

 Is a fulfilling career and a brighter future right for you?
 Get more info...